MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 The project primary objective is to facilitate the development and validation of predictive models that can accurately identify individuals at high risk of developing diabetes.
 By leveraging the comprehensive data collected from the Behavioral Risk Factor Surveillance System (BRFSS) of 2015, which includes a wide range of health indicators and demographic variables.
 Our team will apply machine learning techniques to improve early diagnosis and preventive care strategies.
 Our project aims to contribute to the broader field of healthcare analytics by providing a robust resource for studying the correlations and patterns that precede these serious health conditions.

+### Project Scope and Objective
+Additional scope and objective information can be found [here](./docs/source/overview.md)

 ## Data Overview
 The dataset titled "Diabetes, Hypertension and Stroke Prediction" on Kaggle, created by Prosper Chuks, is based on survey data from the Behavioral Risk Factor Surveillance System (BRFSS) for the year 2015.
 It includes 70,692 responses that have been cleaned for analysis.
 The data is structured to facilitate the prediction of diabetes, hypertension, and stroke using various health indicators.
 This dataset is particularly valuable for developing machine learning models aimed at predicting these conditions.